-The Study Fleet, composed of approximately 50 fishing vessels in the Northeast, began in 2006 as a way to engage fishermen in collecting high resolution catch, effort, and environmental data to address science and management needs.
+The Study Fleet, composed of approximately 50 fishing vessels in the Northeast, began in 2006 as a way to engage fishermen in collecting high-resolution catch, effort, and environmental data to address science and management needs.
 The Study Fleet captains and crews use specialized software, automated oceanographic sensors, and real-time data transmission to collect detailed data on every commercial fishing tow.
 They receive training and compensation for participating.

 Who Are We Looking For?

-We are recruiting new Study Fleet vessels that participate in the longfin squid, shortfin squid, mackerel, butterfish, scup, black sea bass, summer flounder, whiting, haddock, and tilefish fisheries.
+We are recruiting new Study Fleet vessels that participate in the longfin squid, shortfin squid, mackerel, butterfish, scup, black sea bass, monkfish, summer flounder, whiting, haddock, and tilefish fisheries.

 These fisheries have been identified as our priority for the collection of long-term, tow-by-tow data using our Fisheries Logbook Data Recording Software, automated oceanographic sensors, and real-time data transmission.
-We will award contracts in spring of 2023.
+We will award contracts in the spring of 2023.

 How Are Study Fleet Data Used?